ado-san/gatsby-starter-netlify-cms/src/pages/blog/2019-04-12-g1-new-crypto-sensation-no-a-free-and-eco-friendly-system-to-create-money.md

   - g1
   - blockchain
 ---
-The crypto-money is based technically on the blockchain but without the ecological aberration ProofOfWork and on the Relative Theory of Money (TRM) published by S. Laborde ([here](https://en.trm.creationmonetaire.info/) in english).
+The crypto-money G1 is based technically on the blockchain but without the ecological aberration ProofOfWork and on the Relative Theory of Money (TRM) published by S. Laborde ([here](https://en.trm.creationmonetaire.info/) in english).

-We will not talk about the technical side, that can be very interested, but more about the principles of the TRM.
-This is where this currency originality comes from, and details of blockchain specifications can be found else where.
+We will not talk about the technical side, that can be very interesting, but we will look more into the principles of the TRM.
+This is where this currency originality comes from, and details of blockchain specifications can be found elsewhere.